Shopping for Cicada DSP? Jump to the products: FLX700.4PRO · FLX1400.4PRO · DSP412PRO · DSP88v2

 How Cicada DSP Is Tuned

-- Once tuned, settings remain locked until changed
+- Once tuned, settings remain locked on the unit until changed

 This suits riders who want the system dialled properly and left alone — not constantly adjusted.